-Councils fund support for nearly 320,000 children with complex special educational needs and disabilities (SEND), but are facing a funding gap of almost £500 million.
+Councils fund support for 354,000 children with complex special educational needs and disabilities (SEND), but are facing a funding gap of £806 million.

 There are many more children and young people who have special educational needs, but who fall below the threshold required for an EHC plan.
 The funding for the additional support they need to fulfil their potential is met from mainstream school budgets.

-New LGA research shows that councils are currently facing a SEND funding gap of almost £500 million in 2018/19, with many unable to provide the support children and young people need to get the best, not just get by.
+LGA research shows that in 2018/19 councils faced a SEND funding gap of almost £500 million, with many unable to provide the support children and young people need to get the best, not just get by.

 So why have we reached this point?